-We voluntarily list every ingredient on the bottle to give you an informed and empowered wine drinking experience.
+Transparency is our belief and our policy because we want you to have an empowered, worry-free wine drinking experience.
+Check out our blog post, “Wine Ingredients – Do You Know What’s In Your Wine?”
 If you want this kind of wine drinking experience, please join our email list to receive updates about Centralas wine releases and events.

 Besides sulfites, our goal is to add nothing else.
-If all goes well, we will spontaneously ferment, allow natural malo-lactic conversion, and basically let the wine gods perform their magical metamorphosis.
+If all goes well, we will allow spontaneous fermentation, natural malo-lactic conversion, and basically let the wine gods perform their magical metamorphosis.

 Our wine making is a minimal intervention approach – more wine “escorting” than making.
 Each batch of each vintage is handled uniquely, based on what we believe will elicit the greatest, most delicious quality from the grapes.
-We are not opposed to, and will use, on occasion depending on the grapes and the wine: cold soaking, extended maceration, barrel aging (new & used, French & American Oak, depending on the grapes, and maybe even some Chestnut), and filtration.
+Go to our Buy Wine page to learn about how specific wines were made.